isaaceindhoven/velocita-proxy/proxy/README.md

 | `MIRROR_{name}_AUTH_USERNAME` | No       | String                                 | Username for basic authentication.       |
 | `MIRROR_{name}_AUTH_PASSWORD` | No       | String                                 | Password for basic authentication.       |

+For time and size unit syntax, see: http://nginx.org/en/docs/syntax.html

 ## Storage

 Inside the container, all cache files are stored in a volume mounted on `/var/cache/velocita`.
 Use `-v` to mount this